-Wharton ISD suspended its summer workouts on July 14, the University Interscholastic League (UIL) guidelines explained schools that haven’t been working out regularly will have to undergo a week of strength and conditioning.
+Because Wharton ISD suspended its summer workouts on July 14, the University Interscholastic League (UIL) guidance stated schools that haven’t been working out regularly will have to undergo a week of strength and conditioning.

-Despite athletic facilities being closed, the school did provide drills for students to do at home so they could stay in shape for when they eventually would come back.
+Despite athletic facilities being closed, the Wharton ISD did provide drills for students to do at home so they could stay in shape for when they eventually would come back.

 Uncertainty surrounding the season was a worry for the Tigers until just recently.

 “Yeah (I thought football wasn’t coming back).
 They had a rumor going around saying that football was going to get canceled due to COVID-19,” senior wide receiver/ defensive back James Jones said.
 “I checked in with my coach and he said that was a false rumor.
 So, I started working out.”